-Maintenance expenses are set allowing for new business in accordance with the Society's business plans for the period 2023-2027.
-Thereafter expense are assumed to increase with an expense inflation assumption derived from an index-linked gilt curve.
+Maintenance expenses are set allowing for new business in accordance with the Society's business plans for the period 2024-2028.
+Thereafter expenses are assumed to increase with an expense inflation assumption derived from the difference between conventional gilt and index-linked gilt curves.